TheMaster1127/HTVM/README.md

 While developing HTVM, we anticipate potential questions and concerns.
 Here are some common points and the creator's perspective on how HTVM addresses them:

-1.  **Concern: Feasibility and Complexity Across 15 Languages**
+1.  **Concern: Feasibility and Complexity Across all Languages**
-    *   *The Question:* Reliably mapping *any* custom syntax to 15 target languages, handling their nuances (type systems, error handling, standard libraries, concurrency models, idioms), seems extraordinarily difficult.
+    *   *The Question:* Reliably mapping *any* custom syntax to 3 target languages, handling their nuances (type systems, error handling, standard libraries, concurrency models, idioms), seems extraordinarily difficult.
 How can HTVM ensure correct, idiomatic code without excessive bugs?
     *   **The Creator's Perspective:** This is indeed the core challenge, but it's managed strategically.
         *   **Bootstrapping:** HTVM is bootstrapped to C++ and JavaScript, ensuring the core engine's logic is sound and tested in two key environments.
         *   **Daily Use & Testing:** As the creator, I use HTVM daily.
 Bugs are found and fixed constantly, making the system increasingly robust.
 Bugs are actually rare now and typically minor.
-        *   **Pragmatic Mapping:** HTVM doesn't try to magically map *every* conceivable language feature perfectly across all 15 targets if it's impractical or leads to fragile code.
-Some complex or highly language-specific constructs (like complex switch cases or nuanced error handling in Go/Lua) are intentionally *not* directly mapped.
+        *   **Pragmatic Mapping:** HTVM doesn't try to magically map *every* conceivable language feature perfectly across all 3 targets if it's impractical or leads to fragile code.
+Some complex or highly language-specific constructs (like complex switch cases or nuanced error handling in Go/Lua) are intentionally *not* directly mapped, thats why they are unsupported.
         *   **Programming Blocks as a Solution:** For cases where direct mapping is impossible or undesirable, **[Programming Blocks](https://github.com/TheMaster1127/HTVM/blob/main/DOCUMENTATION.md#programming-blocks)** are the *designed* solution.
 They allow users to leverage native code precisely when needed, acknowledging language differences rather than trying to force an imperfect universal abstraction.
         *   **Simplicity Focus:** HTVM prioritizes a powerful *core* set of customizable features that *can* be reliably translated.